Job Description

 Student Analysts at the Beeck Center are motivated self-starters looking to drive social change.
 They are passionate, responsible, and intellectually curious.
 As a Student Analyst, you will be expected to contribute to team efforts, requiring flexibility and a strong work ethic.

-Each position is designed to specifically support action-oriented activities across our projects and operations.
-We care deeply about the academic, professional, and personal development of our Student Analysts.
+Each position is designed to support action-oriented activities across our projects and operations specifically.
+We care deeply about our Student Analysts’ academic, professional, and personal development.
 Our program centers on experiential learning through project-based work, and we invite all Student Analysts to further career development through conferences, workshops, webinars, and extended networking.
 Finally, our Student Analysts participate in introspective exercises that are designed to help the discovery and design of their pathways to careers and, hopefully, the social impact space.
+The program starts June 2nd and ends August 8th, 2025.

 Eligibility

-You must be a currently enrolled Georgetown University student, based in Washington, D.C, through the end of the Fall 2024 semester.
+You must be a currently enrolled Georgetown University student, based in Washington, D.C, through the end of the summer 2025 semester (August 16th).
 Applicants from all schools and academic programs are welcome.
 Each position has specific requirements related to experience and academic level (undergraduate, graduate, or either) so please review carefully.
 This position is paid (details below) and students who are work-study eligible are encouraged to apply. 🦋

 Basic Qualifications